Neo-Panther/Supply-Chain-Blockchain/README.md

   If the block is found to be invalid or if double spending is detected the responsible nodes are penalized.

-## Anmol
+### Validating a Transaction
+A transaction is validated by verifying the sender & reciever signatures using their public keys; and checking the stock of sender for the mentioned product ids.
+If double spending is detected the responsible nodes are penalized, an invalid transaction is dropped.
+After the

-## Printing information on the parent node
+## Printing information on the parent node (Option 7)
-returns: publically available data of this node, the stock set's reference is returned, the following format is followed
+Returns the publically available data of this node, the stock set's reference is returned.

- 'id': self.id,
-      'stake': self.stake,
-      'stock': self.stock,
-      'type': self.type,
-      'public_key': self.public_key
-## get information on pending transactions
+## Get information on pending transactions (Option 8)

-the function returns the list pending transactions mapped to the current parent node
+The function returns the list pending transactions mapped to the current parent node.

-def getPendingTransactions(self) -> list[str]:
-    return [str(txn) for txn in self.pending_transactions[self.parent_node.id]]
-## Confirm a Transaction Request
+## Confirm a Transaction Request (Option 9)
-takes id of sender as the argument
-The function first checks if older transactions are pending for the current node Accept a transaction, the acceptor is added to the blocked_nodes list, transaction moved to accepted_transactions
-  """
+Given the id of the sender as argument the reciever accepts or rejects a transaction.
+If the reciever has already started or accepted a transaction, it is blocked and cannot accept any more.

-## Reject a Transaction Request
+## Reject a Transaction Request (Option 10)
 Reject a transaction, the initiator is notified and removed from blocked_nodes

-## End Connection with Blockchain
+## End Connection with Blockchain (Option 11)
+End the connection to the blockchain (exit the program)

-## Add product to Blockchain (Manufacturer's stock): 12
+## Add product to Blockchain (Manufacturer's stock) (Option 12)
+Manufacturer makes a transaction to himself to intorduce new products into the blockchain.
+This is the only transaction to oneself allowed in the blockchain.